 As the identity of the Church developed, its status was changed, and in 1997 St Philip's Church became a Team ministry with St James.
 The Team ministry was led by a Team Rector, based at St James, with a Team Vicar based at St Philip's.

 The Church continued to develop and in April, 2004 St Philip’s formally set up a Ministry Leadership Team and on August 1, 2004 separate parishes of St Philip the Evangelist, and St James were created.
 This was a big moment for the church – a real recognition that the area we serve should have its own parish church and that St Philip’s could stand on its own two feet.
-The Team Vicar appointed in 1998, Revd Brian Senior, took over the post of Vicar of St Philip’s in 2004 – a post he is delighted to take forward into the Church’s second decade.
-He was joined in 2012 by Revd Simon Taylor, who, following his ordination in September this year, becomes the latest priest to join the St Philip’s clergy team.
+The Team Vicar appointed in 1998, Revd Brian Senior, took over the post of Vicar of St Philip’s in 2004 – a post he held for 11 years.
+He was joined in 2012 by Revd Simon Taylor, who, following his ordination, completed his training at St Philip's.

 Residents of the local communities may also remember seeing some extensive building work to the front of the Church, taking place in November, 2010.
 This work has redeveloped the chancel (roadside front) area.
 The flat roof of the chancel has been replaced with an apex roof to allow the incorporation of three stained glass windows and the external cross has been relocated to the wall adjacent to the chancel.
 Completed in February, 2011, this work has completely transformed both the external and internal appearances of the building.

 The stained glass window in the chapel is by Judy Hill and in the window God's Grace radiates from the Cross of Jesus into Creation in the fire of the Spirit and the water of Baptism.